germanocorrea/dotfiles/README.md

 # germanocorrea/dotfiles

-My personal dotfiles.
+My personal dotfiles for the machines and distros I use.
 Public because at the first setup after OS installation I might not have SSH configured.

 First run:
 ```sh